AbdulhadyAR/Two-and-a-half-men/README.md

 ![Feature importance](/assets/img/feature-importance.png)

-The figure above explains seasons and cast changes (like Charlie Sheen's presence) are the biggest rating predictors.
+The figure above explains seasons and cast changes (Charlie Sheen's presence) are the biggest rating predictors.
 While vote counts have some influence, episode numbers contribute little - we might remove this feature to boost accuracy, but we have to proceed carefully to avoid overfitting the model to our specific dataset.

 ## Sentiment Classifier